Australia

 Looking back.
 Anthroposophy was brought to New Zealand by affluent European settlers in the early twentieth century, shortly after Rudolf Steiner began lecturing in Europe.
 The Antroposophical society was established in 1933 and Steiner/Waldorf Education began in Hastings, the middle of the North Island in 1950.

 Training.
 The main Anthroposophical training centre, Taruna College, was founded in 1982.
 This has been the home not only to education but also biodynamics, health and art courses.
-At present there is a 3 – year, modular Early childhood in – service course, run in partnership with the Federation and Taruna College.AUT (Auckland University of Technology) also offers a B. Ed in Steiner/Waldorf Early Childhood education and post graduate qualifications.
+At present there is a 3 – year, modular Early childhood in – service course which is recognised by IASWECE and is not connected to Taruna but is run on behalf of SEANZ (Steiner Education Aotearoa New Zealand)

 Major Concerns.
 It has taken a while for Steiner/Waldorf Schools to become integrated into the indigenous culture and to develop a curriculum that both embraces the essentials of Steiner/Waldorf education and Maoritanga.
 Early childhood is the fastest growing form of education in New Zealand, especially for children under three.
 We have no specific training for the child birth to three and many mainstream institutions with very little understanding of the very young child.